 -- Those who are at risk because of an underlying health issue are strongly encouraged, for their own health, to avoid the risk of attending public celebrations of the Mass.

-- Appropriate cleaning of high use areas within the church will be done before and after each service.
+- Appropriate cleaning of high use areas within the church will be done.

 -- The pews utilized by the assembly shall be cleaned with disinfectant.